marvosyntactical/joeynmt/NOTES.md

 Postprocessing:

 * "clear" (trv\_vocab.stoi[-1]) used as replacement for unmatched canonicals
 * => decide on some dummy token to use as default instead after above fixes!

-* inner pp for loop token check prints out tokens that arent even in the hypothesis???
+* inner pp for loop token if check triggers on tokens that arent even in the hypothesis???
+(according to prints)
+=> assertion added; this doesnt trigger; investigate in next training output